 The Complete Guide to Backpacking the Teton Crest Trail in Grand Teton National Park

-Few wilderness backpacking trips in the country measure up, step for step, to a multi-day trek along the incomparable Teton Crest Trail in Wyoming’s Grand Teton National Park.
+Few wilderness backpacking trips in the country measure up, step for step, to a multi-day trek along the Teton Crest Trail in Wyoming’s Grand Teton National Park.
 Variously 35 to 39 miles, depending on the route you hike, the TCT delivers a consummate backpacking experience.
-You enjoy frequent views of the magnificent Teton Range skyline and cliff-flanked canyons, and campsites that will rank among the most gorgeous spots you have ever slept outside.
+You enjoy frequent views of the incomparable Teton Range skyline and cliff-flanked canyons, and campsites that will rank among the most gorgeous spots you have ever slept outside.
 The wildflowers, mountain lakes and creeks are delightful.
-You have a good chance of seeing moose, elk, marmots, pikas, mule deer, and black bears.
-There are many reasons why it graces many lists of the best backpacking trips in America.
+You have a good chance of seeing moose, elk, marmots, pikas, mule deer, and possibly black bears.
+There are many reasons why it graces many lists of the best backpacking trips in America (including my list).

 This exclusive, premium e-guide describes several variations of the TCT, making it effectively a guide to backpacking most of the Teton Range.